lief-project/LIEF/doc/sphinx/extended/pdb/index.rst

         bin.load_debug_info(&path);

-Note that |lief-abstract-binary-load_debug_info| can also attach an external DWARF file on a PE binary even if this is not the regular use case.
+Note that |lief-abstract-binary-load_debug_info| can also attach an external DWARF file to a PE binary, even though this is not a typical use case.
-For instance, :ref:`BinaryNinja <plugins-binaryninja-dwarf>` and :ref:`Ghidra <plugins-ghidra-dwarf>` DWARF export plugin can generate a DWARF file based on the analyses performed by these frameworks for a PE binary.
+For instance, the :ref:`BinaryNinja <plugins-binaryninja-dwarf>` and :ref:`Ghidra <plugins-ghidra-dwarf>` DWARF export plugins can generate a DWARF file for a PE binary based on analyses performed by these frameworks.

 This external loading API is useful for adding debug information that might not already be present in the binary.
 For instance, the |lief-disassemble| function